-It is recommended that you should seek the help of a reproductive specialist after one year of unprotected sex if you are under the age of 35 and after six months if you are over 35.
-Once you begin your journey of IVF, fertility treatments, or whichever method you opt for, you are certain to encounter numerous doctors and experts that will assist you.
-Hopefully, this handy list will help you get a little more familiar with these potential resources, and how to work with each of them!
+You should seek the help of a reproductive doctor after one year of unprotected sex if you are under the age of 35 and after six months if over 35.
+Once you begin your journey of fertility treatments, you are certain to encounter numerous doctors and experts that will assist you.
+This handy list will help you get more familiar with these resources, and how to work with each of them!

 This one seems pretty obvious, but your OB-GYN will be instrumental in setting you on your path to conceiving a child.
 Meeting with your OB-GYN is an important first step in conceiving.
 In preparation for this visit, be sure to come up with a detailed list of your family’s medical history – you may have to call a few relatives to confirm certain things.

 Reproductive Endocrinology and Infertility is a subset of Obstetrics and Gynecology that focuses on:

 - Caring for pregnant women

 - Delivering babies

 - Treatment of any disorders of the female reproductive tract